janlelis/clipboard/README.md

 Without any arguments, it will just paste the contents of the clipboard.

+## Further Development

+This is a list of nice-to-have features - feel free to open a PR or let me know if you want to work on one of these:

+- Wayland support (via FFI?)
+- Support clipboard meta data

-### MIT
+## MIT

 Copyright (c) 2010-2021 Jan Lelis <https://janlelis.com> released under the MIT license.
-Contributions by and thanks to Michael Grosser and [all the other contributors!](https://github.com/janlelis/clipboard/graphs/contributors)
+Contributions by and thanks to [Michael Grosser and all the other contributors!](https://github.com/janlelis/clipboard/graphs/contributors)